vburlai/lang-benchmarks/README.md

 # Requirements

-1 Node.JS version 0.10+
+* Node.JS version 0.10+
-2 Java VM for Java code
+* Java VM for Java code
-3 GCC (on Mac it comes with XCode App from the App Store)
+* GCC (on Mac OS X it comes with XCode App from the App Store)